kirilltitov/FDBSwift/README.md

 ## Warning

-This package is on ~extremely~ quite early stage.
+This package is on ~extremely~ ~very~ quite early stage.
 Though I did some RW-tests on my machine (macOS), I do not recommend to use it in real production (yet) (soon tho).

 ## TODOs